wuzujiong/FastFlow-AD/README.md

 Unoficial implementation of FastFlow: Unsupervised Anomaly Detection and Localization via 2D Normalizing Flows https://arxiv.org/pdf/2111.07677v2.pdf

-WIP repo.
-This code is until unfinished.
-Welcome and appreciate any contributions to the Q&A issue.
+WIP repo: this code is unfinished.
+I welcome and appreciate any contributions to the Q&A issue.

-The next table shows a quick performance of this code.
-Please, make sure that your contribution improves the table.
+Whether you want to do a pull request, please make sure that your contribution improves the table.

 ## [MVTec Dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad)